nodesource/nsolid-azure/templates/README.md

 _These templates are provided as a way of getting started.
 Before using them in production please make the necessary security updates._

+#### Logging In

+To access any virtual machine created by these templates, you can SSH to them with the username `ns` and the password of `nodesource`

 ## `nsolid-quick-start`

 **Description**